 Retainers are commonly used after dental braces or headgear treatment to ensure that the teeth do not move back to their original positions.
 They are worn until the underlying bone has correctly reformed but should be removed when eating.

-To express any questions or concerns you may have about orthodontics and orthodontic treatment, please contact our Brooklyn Dentist.
+To express any questions or concerns you may have about orthodontics and orthodontic treatment, please contact Brooklyn Dental Spa.